This article was originally published in NATA News – February, 2008

 This is where the collaborative approach to healing and rehabilitation can be utilized to get the athlete to the right person.

 The physical aspect of the recovery process is obviously critical.
-The mental, emotional and spiritual component must be addressed as well.
+The mental, emotional, and spiritual components must be addressed as well.

 Athletes have recovered from ACL injuries for decades, yet most of them have not been directed to do the inner work necessary to complete the recovery process.

-If the athlete does not seem to be regaining confidence, intensity and focus in his/her sport, suggest visiting with a therapist or sports counselor who understands the traumatic nature of sports injuries.
-Utilize the resources available to help the athlete work through the injury on the physical, mental, emotional and spiritual fronts.
+If the athlete does not seem to be regaining confidence, intensity, and focus in his or her sport, suggest visiting a therapist or sports counselor who understands the traumatic nature of sports injuries.
+Utilize the resources available to help the athlete work through the injury on the physical, mental, emotional, and spiritual fronts.